 - Ensure that the building is fully up to code before a rental agreement is final.
 This is the “ounce of prevention” strategy.
 It means that you can avoid any liability by making sure there’s nothing wrong with the property even before any potential tenants move in.
 Because these checkups will be more difficult to handle on a tenant’s schedule, it’s a good idea to handle this when the property is vacant.

 - Addressing issues quickly.
-Many tenants are understanding of problems and liabilities if landlords are quick to address the issue and open in their communication with their tenants.
+Many tenants are understanding of problems and liabilities if landlords are quick to address the issue and open in their communication with their tenants, if representation is needed check this out www.brasurelaw.com/, its an experienced firm that can help you.
 Sending someone over to a property to address a broken water heater, for example, will help reduce any potential complaint that a tenant has to make against the owner.

 In many ways, avoiding liabilities as a landlord is simply about common sense: maintain a strong property and make sure that problems – especially with tenants – do not fester.